nilsheuman/node-cm93/README.md

 # Development

-This simple console app suffered a bit of feature creep but it's still no dependencies needed for running.
+This simple console app suffered a bit of feature creep but it still requires no dependencies needed for running.
 Some dev dependencies have been added for linting and a few type files.
 Development have been done in vscode.

 ```
 npm install